 You go home and get the “Groceries” envelope.
 This takes a lot of discipline and honesty, right?

 Remember, you can ONLY buy groceries with the cash in that envelope.
 So, if your bill hits $251, guess what?
 You must put something back.

 I used this method in college while working less than 15 hours per week.
 It works when you don’t have much money to manage.
 How to Build an Envelope Budget

 Also, this method is useful if you’re looking to break bad spending habits.

 The Pay-Yourself-First Budget

 Payday is always a great day.
 So why not make a budget that keeps a personal payday at the forefront?
 One of the best budgeting methods is the pay yourself first plan.

-That’s the premise behind this type of budget.
 You make savings your top spending priority.
 You send a set amount of your income towards savings each month.

 In effect, this is a “reverse” budget.
 That’s because most other budgets place savings as the last priority.
 This switch-up allows you to grow their savings far quicker than on average.